Last updated 23 mars 2023- Average reading time: over 10 minutes

-This model of universal health care was created in Germany by Bismarck, who enacted social legislation between 1881 and 1889.
+Otto von Bismarck created this universal healthcare model in Germany and enacted social legislation between 1881 and 1889.

-In all countries that have adopted the Bismarck model, protection has been extended to include population categories that were not protected initially (students, independent workers, etc.), and "risks" not taken into account, to begin with.
+In all countries that have adopted the Bismarck model, protection has been extended to include population categories that were not protected initially (students, independent workers, etc.)

-In France, the CMU now PUMa (Protection Universelle Maladie - universal coverage) has been voted in 1999, implemented in 2000 and modified in 2016.
+In France, the CMU, now PUMa (Protection Universelle Maladie - universal coverage), was voted in 1999, implemented in 2000, and modified in 2016.
 De facto, France, is one of the many countries with universal health care.

 #2 The Beveridge model

-This access to healthcare is not considered as contingent on employment, but rather as an intrinsic part of citizenship.
-Public authorities fund this system through taxes, rather than through social contributions.
+This access to healthcare is not considered contingent on employment but rather an intrinsic part of citizenship.
+Public authorities fund this system through taxes rather than through social contributions.